 What is a domestic violence or domestic battery charge in California?

-Domestic violence, also known as spousal battery or corporate injury to a cohabitant, is abuse or threats of harm to a person with whom the abuser is or has been in an intimate relationship (married or domestic partners, are dating or used to date, live or lived together, or have a child together).
+Domestic violence, also known as a spousal battery or corporate injury to a cohabitant, is abuse or threats of harm to a person with whom the abuser is or has been in an intimate relationship (married or domestic partners, are dating or used to date, life or lived together, or have a child together).
 It's also known as corporal injury to a spouse or cohabitant.
-In addition, it is when the abused person and the abusive person are closely related by blood or by marriage.
-Immigration also considers domestic battery as moral character crime.
-Immigrants who are not a US citizen will face potential immigration consequences for such crimes.
+Also, it is when the abused person and the abusive person are closely related by blood or by marriage.
+Immigration also considers domestic battery as a moral character crime.
+Immigrants who are not US citizens will face potential immigration consequences for such crimes.

 What's the difference between Penal Code 273.5 and PC 243(e)(1)?

 PC 273.5 is a felony wobbler charge.
-This means it can charged as a felony or a misdemeanor.
-When there are visible injuries, it's almost always charged as a felony.
+This means it can be charged as a felony or a misdemeanor.
+When there are visible injuries, it is almost always charged as a felony.
 PC 243e1 is a misdemeanor where there was a physical battery, but there are no noticeable or detectable injuries.
 PC 243e1typically results from simple pushing where no one gets hurt.
 If someone does not bruise but they have internal injuries, it'll still be considered a felony PC 273.5 charge.